 1. If Bob throws a football at 15mph, what is Bob's relative velocity to the football?
 15 mph.
 If Bob is running at 15 mph while throwing the football at 15 mph, what is his relative velocity to the football?
 15 mph.

 2. If Bob and Harry are playing catch and Bob throws a football to Harry at 15 mph, what is Harry's relative velocity to the football?
 15 mph.
-If Bob is running toward Harry at 15 mph (relative to Harry) while throwing the Football to Harry, what is Harry's relative velocity to the football.
+If Bob is running toward Harry at 15 mph (relative to Harry) while throwing the Football to Harry at 15mph, what is Harry's relative velocity to the football.
 30 mph.
-If Bob is stationary and Harry runs towards him when Bob passes the football, what is Harry's relative velocity to the football.
+If Bob is stationary and Harry runs towards him when Bob passes the football at 15 mph, what is Harry's relative velocity to the football.
 30 mph.

 3. If sound only travelled at 15 mph and Bob yelled at Harry at the same time he was passing him the football and both weren't running, which would Harry catch first, the yell or the football?
 Both would be simultaneous.
 If a wind was blowing at 15 mph at Harry's back, he would never hear the yell from Bob.
 If Bob was running toward Harry and passing the football (no wind this time) at 15 mph, Bob would hear his initial yell the entire trip to Harry.